dialex/JColor/README.md

 ###Documentation

 For more information about how to use this library please check [JCDP's official webpage](http://diogonunes.com/work/jcdp/).
 If you want to read the *javadoc* you can check the `doc` folder or read it [online](http://diogonunes.com/work/jcdp/doc/index.html).

+###License

+JPrinter  Copyright (C) 2011  Diogo Nunes
+This program is licensed under the terms of the MIT License and it comes with ABSOLUTELY NO WARRANTY.
+For more details check LICENSE.

 ###Future Work